Jam Session Survival Guide for Banjo

 - Understand playing at the appropriate volume level

-- Be able to read a guitar players hands for the G/C/D chords
+- Be able to read a guitar players hands

 - Know how to change keys via a capo or using closed position chords

-- Be able to stay in time/rhythm
+- Be able to keep time

 - Be Okay with Introducing Yourself and making others aware of your skill-level.